Longship: Crew

 The Gulating Law (Gulatingslova) of Norway, passed down orally until about 1100, contained a number of rules regarding the duties of a warship's steersman (styrimaðr), who functioned as its skipper.
 The styrimaðr was appointed by the king and bore responsibility for the ship before, during and after a voyage.
 If the ship was yet to be built he supervised its construction.
 When the king summoned the leidang to war, the styrimaðr chose the crew for his ship.
 He was responsible for its navigation on voyages, while the leiðsögumaðr was the crew member who actually plotted the ship's course.

 Rowing positions on longships were assigned so that each man had a designated place.
 The position of a rower on a ship, known as an "oar bench", was called a sess.
 Aft was the lypting, a raised half deck, where the helmsman and the commander stood.
 Forward of this was the fyrirrum (foreroom) where a chest, "the high-seat chest" (hásætis-kista), held the crew's weapons and was also used to store treasure.
 Next was a bailing station called the austr-rúm and then the long amidships section, the krappa-rúm, where the oarsmen manned the oars and managed the sails, and where they lived on a voyage.
 The forepart of the ship also had its bailing station between the krappa-rúm and the raised half deck, the stafn, in the bow.
 Some ships had a space at the bow called the rausn (forecastle) where the stafnbuar (lookout man) and the merkis-maðr (standard bearer) were stationed.
-Crumlin-Pedersen says that when rowing, the crew of the Oseberg ship for example sat on moveable chests which were used to stow the warrior's personal belongings.
-Equipment could also be stored in his skin sleeping bag in the daytime and when boarding the ship or going ashore.
+Crumlin-Pedersen says that when rowing, the crew of the Oseberg ship for example sat on moveable chests which were used to stow the warriors' personal belongings.
+Equipment could also be stored in their skin sleeping bags in the daytime and when boarding the ship or going ashore.

 Cook duty on voyages was assigned by the cast of lots among the men who lived in a fylki, i.e. ship district, or county, who had thralls to carry on the work at their farmsteads.
 The cook was paid the same wages as the sailors, who received one øre per month.